 Leaching, however, may also be a problem, especially if the ceramic is not properly glazed.
-There were some reports of ceramic-related lead poisoning some years back, but, baked long enough in hot enough temperatures, ceramic should be food safe.
+There were some reports of ceramic-related lead poisoning some years ago, but if baked long enough at hot enough temperatures, ceramic should be food-safe.
 Still, take the time to investigate and verify that the glaze used for your earthenware or porcelain coffee set does not contain any lead.

 Other Vessel Properties That Affect Coffee Taste

 While the main factor that impacts coffee flavor and odor is the material, there are other components that also influence the sensation that coffee provides.
 These include:

 According to a study by Van Doorn, Wuillemin, and Spence (https://flavourjournal.biomedcentral.com/articles/10.1186/2044-7248-3-10), people seemed to perceive better intensity in coffee drunk out of white mugs.